natcap/invest.users-guide/source/habitat_risk_assessment.rst

 3. **Results do not reflect the effects of past human activities**.
 The HRA model does not explicitly account for the effects of historical human activities on the current risk.
 Exposure to human activities in the past may affect the consequence of human activities in the present and future.
 If users have historical data on the exposure of habitats to human activities (e.g. spatial and temporal extent), and information on how this affects current consequence scores, they may include this information in the analysis for more accurate results.

-4. **Results are based on equal weighting of criteria**.
+4. **Results are based on equal weighting of criteria unless the user weights the criteria by importance or data quality**.
 The model calculates the exposure and consequence scores assuming that the effect of each criterion (i.e. spatial overlap and recruitment pattern) is of equal importance in determining risk.
 The relative importance of each of the criteria is poorly understood, so we assume equal importance.
-However, in future releases for the model will allow users to weight the importance of each criterion in determining overall risk.
+However, the user has the option to weight the importance of each criterion in determining overall risk.

 Assumptions
 ^^^^^^^^^^^